 Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
 Meridan State College uses SMS text messages for same-day absence notification through ID attend.
 Rolls are marked twice daily in the primary sub school and for every lesson in the secondary sub-school.
 Processes are in place to ensure students attend school regularly through the enforcement of attendance process.
-Dedicated absentee officers process daily absences, alert teachers to class attendance inconsistencies, follow up unmarked rolls and monitor consecutive unexplained absences.
-Regular communication with parents in newsletters highlight the importance of regular school attendance supporting the "Every Day Counts" initiative.
+Dedicated absentee officers process daily absences, alert teachers to classification.